Clemapfel/jluna/docs/manual.md

 > **Julia Hint**: `Main` is the default module that serves as the global scope of the Julia state.
 No module contains `Main`.

-This function is called **safe**_eval, because it forwards any exceptions that may have occurred during parsing or execution of the string to the C++ state as a `jluna::JuliaException`:
+This function is called **safe**_eval, because it forwards any exceptions, that may have occurred during parsing or execution of the string, to the C++ state as a `jluna::JuliaException`:

 ```cpp
 Main.safe_eval("sqrt(-1)");